aeternity/protocol/contracts/sophia.md

 ```

 Note: In the Aeternity VM (AEVM) contracts and entrypoints were by default
-payabley until the Lima release.
+payable until the Lima release.

 ### Namespaces